 What You Need to Get Car Insurance

-You need the VIN (found on the dashboard near the windshield or on your registration), make, model, year, trim level and current mileage.
-If you're buying a new car, get the VIN from the dealer before applying so coverage can be activated immediately.
+You need the VIN, which is printed on the dashboard near the windshield or on your registration.
+Bring the make, model, year, trim level, and current mileage.

-List any accidents, tickets or violations in the past three to five years.
-Insurers pull your Motor Vehicle Report.
-Undisclosed violations will be found and can increase your rate after binding.
+List any accidents or violations in the past three to five years.
+Insurers pull your Motor Vehicle Report and will find what you don't disclose.
+A rate that looks good in the quote will increase at binding if your record doesn't match.

 What You Need to Get a Car Insurance Policy: FAQs